quicwg/base-drafts/draft-ietf-quic-transport.md

 : A variable-length integer indicating the number of contiguous packets preceding the Largest Acknowledged that are being acknowledged.
 The First ACK Range is encoded as an ACK Range (see {{ack-ranges}}) starting from the Largest Acknowledged.
-That is, the smallest packet acknowleged in the range is determined by subtracting the First ACK Range value from the Largest Acknowledged.
+That is, the smallest packet acknowledged in the range is determined by subtracting the First ACK Range value from the Largest Acknowledged.